Systematic Review on Learning-based Spectral CT: Multi-Energy Image Reconstruction

 In multi-energy \ac{CT} (\eg{} \ac{PCCT} and \ac{DECT}), the measurements are regrouped into $K$ energy bins ($K=2$ for \ac{DECT} and more for \ac{PCCT}).
 For each bin $k$, the expected number of detected X-ray photons is

-where $\calL_{i,k}$ is the $i$\th{} rays for bin $k$, $h_{i,k}$ is the photon flux X-ray intensity for bin $k$ and $r_{i,k}$ is the backgeound term.
-In \ac{PCCT} each bin $k$ corresponds to an interval $[E_{k-1},E_k]$ with $0=E_0<E_1<\dots<E_K$, although $h_{i,k}$ may spillover the neighboring intervals.
-We assume that the number of detector pixels equals to $I$ for each energy bin $k$.
+where $\calL_{i,k}$ is the $i$\th{} ray for bin $k$, $h_{i,k}$ is the photon flux X-ray intensity for bin $k$ and $r_{i,k}$ is the background term.
+In \ac{PCCT} each bin $k$ corresponds to an interval $[E_{k-1},E_k]$ with $E_0<E_1<\dots<E_K$, although $h_{i,k}$ may spillover the neighboring intervals.
+We assume that the number of detector pixels is equal to $I$ for each energy bin $k$.

 The forward model \eqref{eq:beer-lambert_binned} applies to both \ac{PCCT} and \ac{DECT}.
 In \ac{PCCT}, the detector records the deposited energy in each interaction and the energy binning is performed the same way for each ray so that $\calL_{i,k}$ is independent of the bin $k$.
 In contrast, \ac{DECT} systems (except dual-layer detectors) perform 2 independent acquisitions with 2 different photon flux X-ray intensity $h_{i,1}$ and $h_{i,2}$, possibly at different source locations (i.e., via rapid \ac{kVp} switching) so that the rays generally depend on $k$.